-- expression of interest) manager, to load, save and define ROI to apply to the data.
+- icopens the ROI (region of interest) manager, to load, save and define ROI to apply to the data.
 This will create cropped Data0D from the application of an operation on the cropped data such as mean, sum, std...
 See figure below, showing the mean value on the bottom panel.
-ROI can be applied to one of the trace or to both as reflected by the legends - e : activate the crosshair (yellow vertical line) that can be grabed and translated.
+ROI can be applied to one of the trace or to both as reflected by the legends - activate the crosshair (yellow vertical line) that can be grabed and translated.
 The data at the crosshair position is printed on the right of the toolbar.

-- Fix the horizontal/vertical aspect ratio (usefull for xy plot see below) - : as shown on the figure below, one can switch between solid line or only dots. - ^L: when data contains two waveforms, using this button will display them in XY mode. - 🗐: when activated, an overlay of the current data will be depicted with a dash line. - If the axis data is not monotonous, data will be represented as a scrambled solid line, using this button will reorder the data by ascending values of its axis.
-See below and figure xx - ": when activated, will display errors (error bars) in the form of a area around the curve - extra ROI that can be used independantly of the ROI manager
+- if ix the horizontal/vertical aspect ratio (usefull for xy plot see below) - as shown on the figure below, one can switch between solid line or only dots. - the when data contains two waveforms, using this button will display them in XY mode. - Fig. 1. when activated, an overlay of the current data will be depicted with a dash line. - IF: if the axis data is not monotonous, data will be represented as a scrambled solid line, using this button will reorder the data by ascending values of its axis.
+See below and figure xx - when activated, will display errors (error bars) in the form of a area around the curve - extra ROI that can be used independently of the ROI manager